Configuring VPN Remote Access for the first time on your Sophos XG Firewall? Check out this useful Community post!

 If the recovery key cannot be stored in keychain or additional information could not be stored in the local storage or the recovery key could not be sent to backend, the recovery key will be displayed to the user and they will be asked to save the key.
 In addition, the recovery key will be stored in the folder Library/Application support/Sophos Encryption/.RecoverykeyEmergencybackup and the contents can only be read by the root user.

-Yes, you only need to apply a Device Encryption policy to these endpoints.
+Yes, you only need to apply a Device Encryption policy to these endpoints with enabled encryption.

 If you've spotted an error or would like to provide feedback on this article, please use the section below to rate and comment on the article.
 This is invaluable to us to ensure that we continually strive to give our customers the best information possible.